 I consider my life so far as a journey.
 Experiencing both good and bad as part of my personal life learning.
 I have served in the military for several years, where people have naturally approached me when they needed a moment to talk about their issues.
 I have lived both in the UK and in Europe, where I appreciated the opportunity of being part of and learning from the various cultural differences that has enriched my life.
-I have volunteered with various organisations such as Soldier, Sailors, Airmen and Families Association, a millennium volunteer with Cornerstone and volunteer counsellor with Women’s Aid.
+I have volunteered with various organisations such as Soldier, Sailors, Airmen and Families Association, a millennium volunteer with Cornerstone, Cruse Bereavement Scotland Helpline Volunteer and Volunteer Counsellor with Women’s Aid.
 I understand how traumatic events and the stresses within the community for various reasons, can put undue pressure on a person’s mental health.

 The confidence and desire to train as a person-centred counsellor made me feel elated.
 Giving support to others and teaching them how to empower themselves.
 To build a strong foundation to find their own solutions to issues.
 Whilst maintaining confidentiality, unconditional positivity regard, empathy and congruence.